ssampatucsd/DSC232-Group_Project_Yelp/README.md

 A multinomial logistic regression was performed on the columns combined features and stars.
 It utilizes the combined features which was composed of review length and sentiment polarity done in previous steps to predict the star ratings on businesses.
 A grid search was done to get the best hyperparmeters for the model and also cross validation was performed to further optimized the model.
 The best regParam was 0.01 and best elasticNetParam was 0.3.
 The accuracy of this model is 61.94%.

 ### 4.4 Model 2: Support Vector Machine with OneVsRest

 ### 4.5 Compare Model Performances

 ## 5. Discussion
 ### Data Exploration: Exploratory Data Analysis
+During the Exploratory Data Analysis (EDA) phase, we began by examining the number of observations in the Review DataFrame (6,990,280 unique reviews), Business DataFrame (150,346 unique businesses), and User DataFrame (1,987,897 unique users).
+Given the substantial sample size of reviews, we can be confident that our findings are generalizable.
+Further, the observation counts of the Business DataFrame and the User DataFrame show diversity in our modelling efforts.
+That is, the reviews come from a large number of businesses and many different users.
+Considering the Review DataFrame, we then explored missing values.
+Often, missing values can actually contain important information because in many cases, they are not just missing by chance.
+In this case, there were several observations with missing values in the `text` field, which indicated that a user left a rating on a business, but did not provide a text response.
+These values were dropped because they were irrelevant given our problem statement, so we can be confident that simply dropping missing values would not impact the integrity of our model.
+Although the Business DataFrame and User DataFrame were not used in modelling, it was still important that we explored these dataframes since all data frames in this API are related.
+In analyzing the demographics of the Business DataFrame, we can be confident that the reviews contain information on a variety of different businesses.
+This adds diversity and generalizability to the model since the reviews capture many different types of businesses in different areas of the United States.
+The User DataFrame contains the source of the reviews, or the actual user that wrote the review.
+There were only about ten users with no reviews, meaning that most users are active or were active users when they left the review.
+This is important in checking that the reviews were truly writtten by a human and are not "fake" reviews.

+From the data exploration process, our team concluded that our project requires use of the Review DataFrame only.
+The rest of this section only focuses on the Review DataFrame.

 ### Data Preprocessing
+During the Data Preprocessing phase of the study, various steps were taken to refine the dataset for subsequent modeling.

 ### Model 1: Logistic Regression
 ### Model 2: Support Vector Machine
 ### General Discussion